colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Square Meter (`squaremeter`, `m2`, `m²`).

-Square meter can be expressed as `m2` and we support expanding (or contracting) any area unit to si units.
+Square meter can be expressed as `m2` and we support expanding (or contracting) any area unit to SI units.

 The following are also supported: